 Charmaine England is a nonexecutive ‘specialist’ director (marketing), who was appointed to the AECL Board on 3 November 2016.

 Charmaine is a food marketing expert, having worked at leading food companies in Australia such as Unilever and The Daily Drinks Co. and previously as Chair of the Australian Fruit Juice Association.
 Charmaine recently joined Johnson & Johnson Pacific in August of this year, after helping to strengthen sustainable growth for the PACT Group as Executive General Manager.
 It is there she looked after numerous manufacturing facilities across NSW and Victoria, producing key household, personal care and nutraceutical products for a diverse range of customers from Aldi, Woolworths and Swisse.

 Charmaine has many years of marketing, board and senior management experience in consumer products in Asia, New Zealand, UK and Australia.
 She is a specialist in developing and delivering business turnaround.

-Specialist director (Corporate Governance)
+catherine cooper, Specialist director (Corporate Governance)